 The mother is stiff at best.
 Is that in accord with her personality or her proper role, and what of the man?
 Has she erased him from her life, or is he haunting her?
 Could Ghirri have effaced him, with a trick exposure or in Photoshop?
 But no, he merely placed a scrim over him before snapping the picture, although one can easily mistake it and other works for photocollage.
 Art like this gains in meaning because it lives, as Jacques Derrida liked to say back then, "under erasure."

 Ghirri could not have used Photoshop anyhow, for he made his print in 1979.
 The digital has a way of pulling things into the present, but his work has multiple presents.
 It exists in the time of his sepia-toned subject, his time, and today—but not only those.
 Other photos preserve an industrial sector that was already passing—and with another trick, color.
 A factory tram car is bright red, and what might be a planetarium has taken on wild colors, as part of Il Paese dei Balocchi, or country of toys.
-A traditional still life, as in the golden age of Dutch painting, does not include human attributes like fingers, but Ghirri cannot resist playing around.
+A traditional still life, as in the golden age of Dutch painting and Dutch drawings, does not include human attributes like fingers, but Ghirri cannot resist playing around.

 The factory interior belongs to a third series, apart from still lifes and toyland—Paesaggio Italiano, or Italian landscape.
 You will not be surprised to learn that these landscapes take him indoors.
 Not that I can swear for two prints that approach abstraction.
 One might be of dirt on the ground, as for Henry Rothman, or rain on a window.
 Another has a slit right down the middle, like painting at the time by Lucio Fontana in Italy.
 Sepia tones and color models are painterly, too, but also a photographer's stage play.